Autonomous University of Tlaxcala

-The Autonomous University of Tlaxcala (in Universidad Autónoma de Tlaxcala, UATX) is a Mexican public university based in the state of Tlaxcala.
+The Autonomous University of Tlaxcala (in Universidad Autónoma de Tlaxcala) is a Mexican public university based in the state of Tlaxcala.
 It is currently ranked among the best universities in the United Mexican States and Latin America.

 History

 The Autonomous University of Tlaxcala was founded on November 20, 1976.
 The Congress of the Free and Sovereign State of Tlaxcala, through Decree No. 95.
 The then President of the Republic, Luis Echeverría Álvarez attended on November 29, 1976, to lay the first stone of the university's rectory building.

 Honorable University Council

 It is the Supreme Authority of the institution; its resolutions are binding and may only be revoked, modified or added to by the council itself.
 Its resolutions are recorded in the Minutes of the Council Session.
 It is headed by the rector of the university, who acts as president of the Honorable University Council.